15 Ways to Catalog Washi Tape in your Bullet Journal

 Here are some creative ways to keep track of your washi tape in your bullet journal.

 B.bulletjournal catalogs favorite pens on one side and washi tape on the other.
 Using simple dash borders keeps the system neat and organized.

 Bulletjournal.ideas_ keeps track of washi tape with adorable polaroids hanging from string.
 Favorite washi tapes include glitter, polka-dots, and marbled styles.

 Giulsweet_bujo created an elegant monochromatic washi tape page.
 The tapes featured by making hangers for each of them.
 It's a very sophisticated way to catalog washi tape.
 How about giving this method a try in your bullet journal?

 Bujoonly adds a simple black hand drawn border around her washi tape and then finishes it by drawing a tiny piece of tape that "hangs" each piece.
 The result gives the look of a wall of beautiful paintings.
 I love this washi tape swatch collection.

 Blujournal alphabet washi tape collection!
 Catalog washi tape from A to Z by making each one a letter of the alphabet then outlining the letter with a black marker.
 What a fun way to keep track of your favorite tapes.

 Ponystudies catalogs not just washi tapes, but each collection of tapes!
 Using a header for each collection, the washi tapes are also cataloged by using a unique frame for each style.
 Dotted borders, polaroids, framed paintings, and kites set each set apart from one another.

 Hang tags are a fun way to show off a washi tape collection.
-This is an easy to duplicate style to try in your bullet journal.
+Created by @hydrostudies, this is an easy to duplicate style to try in your bullet journal.